Do you hold a Bachelor’s Degree in a different field and want to make the switch to nursing?

 Minimum Qualifications to Apply:

-- Hold a Bachelor’s degree in non-nursing field from a CHEA approved college or university
+- Hold a Bachelor’s degree in a non-nursing field from a CHEA recognized accrediting body

 - Cumulative college GPA of 2.75 or higher